Atom Computing: Technology

 Along with several academic groups, Atom Computing has demonstrated how to use this technology to perform mid-circuit measurements on ancilla qubits, create arrays of over 1,000 qubits, and perform entangling gates.

 In November 2024, Atom Computing, together with researchers from Microsoft, demonstrated the entanglement of 24 logical qubits and running a Bernstein–Vazirani algorithm with 28 logical qubits on Atom Computing's hardware.

 Recognition

 In 2024 the Colorado Technology Association recognized Atom Computing as the "Emerging Tech Company of the Year" and Fast Company recognized the company as one of "The 10 most innovative computing companies in 2025".

+Atom Computing was selected by the Defense Advanced Research Projects Agency (DARPA) to participate in Stage B of the Quantum Benchmarking Initiative (QBI), joining ten other leading companies in the quantum computing industry.
+This selection follows Atom Computing’s successful completion of Stage A, which required participants to outline a path to developing utility-scale quantum computers.
+The QBI program seeks to assess whether a practical, industrially useful quantum computer can be realized by 2033.